Founder of McCoy Roofing Company

 Brian McCoy was born in Galveston, Texas and graduated from Ball High School in 1972.
 He graduated from Texas Tech University in 1975 with a BBA in Finance.
 Brian married his high school sweetheart, Wetonnah Lane, in 1976, and they have two grown children, both married, and four grandchildren.

 Brian has been actively involved with McCoy’s from the age of 17.
-Yard hand, truck driver, floor sales, Assistant Store Manager, Store Manager, Merchandise Manager, Vice President, Co-President and President are all positions he has held during the past 47 years at McCoy’s.
-He presently serves as CEO and Chairman of McCoy’s Board of Directors.
+Yard hand, truck driver, floor sales, Assistant Store Manager, Store Manager, Merchandise Manager, Vice President, Co-President, President and CEO are all positions he held during his 50-year tenure at McCoy’s.
+He presently serves as Chairman of McCoy’s Board of Directors.

 Brian is also a partner in McCoy Remme Ranches, a cow-calf operation with land holdings in far West Texas.
 He serves as President of the Board of Directors of the Emmett & Miriam McCoy College of Business Administration Development Foundation at Texas State University.
 He also serves as Past President of the Board of the Lumbermen’s Association of Texas and is an active Board Member of Intimate Life Ministries.